zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 4. From the **CES secret token**, select the corresponding CES token for the CES server.

-5. From the **Action**, select the ISPW operation to be performed.
+5. From the **Action**, select the Code Pipeline operation to be performed.
 6. From the **Request** body, enter the corresponding properties for the specific action, click question mark help for more detail for each action
 7. Click **Generate Pipeline Script**.
-The Groovy script to invoke the BMC Compuware ISPW Operations plugin appears.
+The Groovy script to invoke the BMC AMI DevX Code Pipeline Operations plugin appears.
 The script can be added to the Pipeline section when configuring a Pipeline job.
 A sample script is shown below: